KelvinHere/Yoga_Milestone_4/README.md

         - User: My Profile / Logout
         - Instructor: Instructor Admin / My Profile / Logout
         - Administrator: Superuser Admin / My Profile / Logout

+### Custom Template Tags

+For convenience, when rendering the instructor sales page, I included a custom template tag that will deduct the current STIE_SALES_PERCENTAGE in settings.py, to display the total earned by the instructor after the websites cut.
+This is located in lessons.templatetags.site_utils.py and registers the function as a filter with the decorator `@register.filter`.

 ### Home Page Features

 The page is responsive and the buttons and background image reposition between mobile, tablet, desktop